ianpaul/ianpaul.github.io/hireme.md

 Writing has always been a big part of my life, but the basis of my career began in public relations in 2006.
 During this time I honed my skills for writing clear, precise, and factual copy that always presented my clients in their best light.

 Writing became a full-time profession a few short years later with my now decade-long tenure as a freelance journalist with PCWorld, and its sister sites TechHive, Macworld, and Greenbot.
 I've covered hundreds of stories for these sites concerning the major technology companies including Amazon, Facebook, Google, and Microsoft.
 I've done news analysis and reporting on tech legislation, and I've reported on local Israeli companies such as Waze, Soluto, and Zuta Labs.
+I am also a regular contributor to How-To Geek and Tech.co.

 Throughout 2016, I was the resident Windows expert for About.com, which later became Lifewire.com.
 I wrote numerous tutorials for the site to help novice Windows users take full advantage of their PCs.